padrinobook/padrinobook/01-introduction.md

     end

-Now run the application with:
+Now run the app with:

     $ padrino s